agentcontest/massim_2018/docs/eismassim.md

   * stepNumber : Numeral - number of steps the simulation will take
 * `team(name)`
   * name : Identifier - name of the agent's team
-* `role(name, speed, load, battery, [tool1, ...])`
+* `role(name, baseSpeed, maxSpeed, baseLoad, maxLoad, baseSkill, maxSkill, baseVision, maxVision, baseBattery, maxBattery)`
   * represents the agent's role
   * name : Identifier - name of the role
-  * speed : Numeral - speed of the role
+  * base/maxSpeed : Numeral - base/max speed of the role
-  * load : Numeral - carrying capacity of the role
+  * base/maxLoad : Numeral - base/max carrying capacity of the role
+  * base/maxSkill : Numeral - base/max skill of the role
-  * battery : Numeral - maximum battery charge of the role
+  * base/maxVision : Numeral - base/max vision of the role
-  * tool1 : Identifier - a tool usable by the role (list might be empty)
+  * base/maxBattery : Numeral - base/maximum battery charge of the role
-* `item(name, volume, tools([tool1, ...]), parts([[item1, qty1], ...]))`
+* `item(name, volume, roles([role1, ...]), parts([item1, ...]))`
   * represents an item type in the simulation
   * name : Identifier - name of the item
   * volume : Numeral - the item's volume
-  * tools : Function - all tools required to assemble the item
+  * roles : Function - all roles required to assemble the item
-    * tool1 : Identifier - one of the tools required for assembly
+    * role1 : Identifier - one of the roles required for assembly
-  * parts : Function - all quantities of items required for assembly
+  * parts : Function - all items required for assembly
-    * item1 : Identifier - the first item required for assembly
+    * item1 : Identifier - one item required for assembly
+* `upgrade(name, cost, step)`
+  * represents an upgrade agents can buy
+  * name : Identifier - the name of the upgrade, i.e. the attribute to upgrade
+  * cost : Numeral - how much the upgrade costs
+* `wellType(name, cost, efficiency, initialIntegrity, integrity)`
+  * a type of well that can be built
+  * name : Identifier - the name of the type
-    * qty1 : Numeral - quantity of 'item1' required for assembly
+  * cost : Numeral - how much it costs to build a well of this type
+  * efficiency : Numeral - how much points the well generates per step
+  * initialIntegrity : Numeral - the well's integrity after the first build action
+  * integrity : Numeral - the well's maximum integrity
 * `{min,max,center}{Lat,Lon}(coordinate)`
   * coordinate: Numeral - one of the 4 map bounds or the "center"
 * `proximity(p)`